 Steve Warrick: This is Steve Warrick with Long Island Traditions.
 Today's date is July 15th, 2000.
-This is tape 009, side A. I will be speaking with Jim Rose about gill netting in the Great South Bay.
-We will be at Jim's home in East Patchogue.
-Could you tell me your full name?
+This is tape 009, side A. I'll be speaking with Jim Rose about gillnetting in the Great South Bay.
+We'll be at Jim's home in East Patchogue.
+[RECORDING PAUSED] Could you tell me your full name?